Percy Dearmer: Hymnology

-Working with the renowned composer Ralph Vaughan Williams as musical editor, Dearmer published The English Hymnal in 1906.
+Working with the composer Ralph Vaughan Williams as musical editor, Dearmer published The English Hymnal in 1906.
 He again worked with Vaughan Williams and Martin Shaw to produce Songs of Praise (1925) and the Oxford Book of Carols (1928).
 These hymnals have been credited with reintroducing many elements of traditional and medieval English music into the Church of England, as well as carrying that influence well beyond the church, and from a political point of view bearing the imprint of Christian Socialism.